Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 ---
 title: "About dbt Copilot"
 sidebar_label: "About dbt Copilot"
-description: "dbt Copilot is a powerful AI engine designed to accelerate your analytics workflows throughout your entire ADLC."
+description: "dbt Copilot is a powerful AI-powered assistant designed to accelerate your analytics workflows throughout your entire ADLC."
 pagination_next: "docs/cloud/enable-dbt-copilot"
 ---